layumi/3D-Magic-Mirror/README.md

 ### Preparation:

-Only Market dataset is needed to prepare, and other datasets are ready to run after download.
+Only Market dataset requires preparation, and other datasets are ready to run after download.
 This code will calculate the ratio of foreground against background.
 During training, we will drop few wrong masks or ill-detected person.